apache/cordova-coho/docs/platforms-release-process.md

 #
 -->

-# Release Process for ''Platforms Releases''
+# Release Process for Platforms

 This page describes the technical steps for releasing a `Platforms Release`.